 As a high schooler, he continued his passion for cycling and became heavily engrossed in the said sport.
 He even cut class to attend cycling activities every Friday in Marikina Sports Center—a stone’s throw from his high school back then.

-In 2000, he attended national team junior trials, held in 14-acre Amoranto Sports Complex in Quezon City.
+In 2000, he attended national team junior trials, held in the 14-acre (5.8 ha) Amoranto Sports Complex located in Barangay Paligsahan in Quezon City.
 Eventually, Morales was selected and inducted as a national team’s track cyclist and sprinter.
-Here, he developed, in general, his cycling skills and even recorded his best time in track in 2000.
+In general, he developed his cycling skills and even recorded his best time on track in 2000.

 At this juncture, Morales mulled over joining the Philippine Army or becoming a full-fledged cyclist as he also set his sights on participating in the 23rd Southeast Asian Games here in Manila.
 After deep contemplation, he scratched the idea of joining the Armed Forces in the meantime to concentrate on the forthcoming SEA Games in the Philippines.